 Some of the most important questions in social science and public policy relate to how individuals’ lives, health, and experiences have changed across time.
-But most 20th century data spanning are cross-sectional—large sets of individuals at one point in time.
+But most data spanning the 20th century are cross-sectional—large sets of individuals at one point in time.

-The LIFE-M project is transforming vital records data (birth, marriage, death certificates) and census information into the first longitudinal and intergenerational micro-database to span much of the late 19th and 20th centuries.
-LIFE-M’s methodological innovation is the use of birth certificate data as a basis for historical record linking and machine learning to achieve record linkage on an unprecedented scale.
+The LIFE-M project is transforming vital records data (birth, marriage, death certificates) and census information into the first longitudinal and intergenerational micro-database to span much of the late 19th and most of the 20th centuries.
+LIFE-M’s methodological innovations are the use of birth certificate data as a basis for historical record linking and machine learning to achieve record linkage on an unprecedented scale.

 Once completed, LIFE-M will facilitate the study of economic and geographic mobility and family formation and dissolution over the 20th century.
 It will also enhance our understanding of the long-term impacts of adverse events, public policies, or family background.